mui/material-ui/docs/data/material/migration/migration-v4/v5-component-changes.md

 # Breaking changes in v5, part two: core components

-<p class="description">This is a reference guide to all of the breaking changes introduced in Material v5, and how to handle them when migrating from v4.</p>
+<p class="description">This is a reference guide to all of the breaking changes introduced in Material v5, and how to handle them when migrating from v4.
+This part covers changes to components.</p>

 ## Breaking changes, part two